Iyankz/GETOLS/README.md

 # 🇬🇧 Description (English)

 **GETOLS (Gateway for Extended OLT Services)** is an open-source gateway platform designed to unify and simplify **multi-vendor OLT and ONU operations** through a centralized, secure, and command-driven execution layer.

+The name **GETOLS** is inspired by the Sundanese word *getol*, which means **diligent, persistent, and consistently working**—reflecting the philosophy of a system that continuously operates behind the scenes to handle repetitive operational tasks.

 GETOLS provides:
 - A Telegram Bot for fast operational commands